-According to China's State Council, there are 8,105 general standard Chinese characters (汉字 Hànzì) in use, of which 6,500 are designated as common.
-But we really only need the most basic level-1 3,500 to deal with everyday life.
+According to China's State Council, there are 8,105 general standard Chinese characters (汉字 Hànzì) in use, of which, 6,500 are designated as common.
+But we really only need the most basic 3,500 in level-1 to deal with everyday life.

 So what does that mean for you as a Chinese learner?

 By learning the practical words first, you can cut your work in less than half.
 You'll be able to communicate faster and with significantly less effort.
 Check out this table of those 8,150 characters by stroke, and keep an eye on the far-right column where usage frequency is indicated.
 You can always go with the easier and more commonly used characters as a beginner.

 As Chinese is a living language, it is constantly evolving.
 This means that it "borrows" words from other languages from time to time, most noticeably from Sanskrit (for all Buddhism-related vocabulary) and English.
 These terms--called "loanwords", or 外来语 (wàilái yǔ)--are largely translated phonetically from their original language since the concept of the said item or thoughts were created by a different culture or country of origin.